 - Getting Started

 - The WOW Air Experience

-I’ve been putting a lot of thought into this these and if I were to sum up into words what makes Iceland so incredible, it’s this.
-Every corner of the land is so vastly varied and completely stunning because it’s a a visual wonderland of landscapes that covers all the elements.
+I’ve been putting a lot of thought into this and if I were to sum up into words what makes Iceland so incredible, it’s this – Every corner of the land is so vastly varied and completely stunning because it’s a a visual wonderland of landscapes that covers all the elements.
 Iceland is somewhere you thought only possible in fairy tales or science fiction movies but it’s totally real.

 I was skeptical before the start of the trip.
 I mean how could I not be.
 Everyone and their Mom has been to Iceland.
 Could it be really THAT good?
-The worry I had was whether it was going to be over-hyped or somewhere just overwhelmingly a haven for tourists.
+The worry I had was whether it was going to be over-hyped or just a haven for tourists.